BuildYourOwnCloud/microk8s-x-RaspberryPi/README.md

 As we have 4 machines in the cluster, each one of them requires a network connection to the switch.
 We do not utilise WiFi in this solution.
 For Kubecon 2022 we purchased a back of 5 cables in a set, all pre-made.
 The minimum size we could find was 0.5m but 0.25M or smaller is much better.
 If you're able to crimp/produce your own cables then this will save cost and provide a more optimal cable configuration.
 Finally, you will need a longer cable to connect your cluster back to your home router.

- - Sissors, Philips Screwdrivers (assorted), SD Card Reader, Patience.
+ - Sissors, Philips Screwdrivers (assorted), Keyboard, Monitor, SD Card Writer/Reader, Patience.

 Finally you will need some tools to assemble the case: some sissors to open packaging, different types of Philips screwdrivers and some patience.
 Flashing the SD card for every machine and configuring each machine individually can take some time.
 The SD Card reader will need to be able to read/write MicroSD cards and you will need another machine to write the Ubuntu image to the SD cards.

+You may need a monitor and keyboard to interact with the Raspberry Pi(s) including the required cables, such as HDMI/Micro HDMI and a USB keyboard.

 ### Optional Parts